 If you're considering refinancing with a new lender, talk with a mortgage broker about your options.
 Get all your paperwork in order, such as paystubs, W-2s, and bank statements.
-If you're worried about your credit score, check it before speaking with a broker.
+If you're worried about your credit score (also called a FICO score), check it before speaking with a broker.
 The broker can help you explore your realistic options.

 Whether or not you use a mortgage broker, be sure to shop around for the best deal when you refinance.
 To learn more about shopping for home loans, read Nolo's article Where to Shop for a Home Loan or Mortgage.